What does it cost to get into the WCC and how do I sign up?

 How are series awards presented after the season?

-The awards are presented at the End-of-Season Celebration, an event hosted (usually in January) by the WCC Committee.
+Typically, the awards are presented at the End-of-Season Celebration, an event hosted (usually in January) by the WCC Committee.
 Runners who participate in at least 5 races are invited to the celebration.
 (See past Wayne County Challenge End-of-Season Celebration awards presentations on our results page.)

 What are the eligibility rules for high school athletes’ participation in WCC races?